co-rs/mco/README.md

-# cogo
+# mco

 <img style="width: 100px;height: 100px;" width="100" height="100" src="docs/imgs/logo.png" />

-Cogo is a high-performance library for programming stackful coroutines with which you can easily develop and maintain massive concurrent programs.
+mco is a high-performance library for programming stackful coroutines with which you can easily develop and maintain massive concurrent programs.
 It can be thought as the Rust version of the popular [Goroutine][go].

 > Initial code frok from [May](https://github.com/Xudong-Huang/may) and we add Many improvements(Inspired by [Golang](https://golang.google.cn/),  [parking_lot](https://github.com/Amanieu/parking_lot)  and [crossbeam](https://github.com/crossbeam-rs/crossbeam)) and more...